-4.2 Queries against XML column explained
+4.2 Queries against the XML column explained

-All the functions mentioned in the previous section can be used in SQL statements.
+All the functions mentioned in the previous sections can be used in SQL statements.
 In the sections that follow we will look at some examples that require the use of extract and update functions.

-All the commands in this section can be executed in the DB2 Command Center.
-You can use either the script mode or the interactive mode.
-Don't forget that in script mode a command must be written in one line.
-If you use the interactive mode it is recommended that you change the following in the DB2 Command Center options (in the menu Command Center > Options...):
+All the commands in this section can be executed in the DB2 Command Editor.
+Don't forget to adjust the command termination character since many of the commands will be several rows long.
+It is also recommended that you change the way the output/result is shown in the DB2 Command Editor.
+In the options select the following (in the menu Tools > Tools Settings > Command Editor):